 Sometimes an actor

 Last year I had a nice part in a post-Viet Nam PTSD film called “Railway Spine”.
 I played a gangster/art dealer.
 I got to yell and shoot a gun and it was all fun.
-I also had fun playing a Nazi who fought Wonder Woman in the Hollywood Fringe show “Vision Box”.
+I also had fun playing a Nazi who fought Wonder Woman in the Hollywood Fringe show “Vintage Box”.

 I’ve done voices for Garmin Navigation, Warner Brothers films, the BBC, Gallo Wine and Comedy Central UK.
 I specialize in national film trailers and commercial tag lines, but also do character and accents and am working on developing an animated TV series here in Hollywood.
+Please contact me and I'll put you in touch with my agent.

 For the past 7 years, I’ve been writing reviews of comedians and plays and movies for The Jewish Journal online.
 It’s also a bit of a personal inner and outer travelogue.

 These days I’m doing some local comedy gigs and story-telling shows and working on production of two films.
 One, the true story of how an unknown comedian brings his childhood hero to be honored at The London Palladium.
 When that childhood hero nearly dies on stage, the comedian is forced to reconcile his relationship with his dead father.
 The other is a film set in 1977 London and is about an historical event that nobody remembers.
 It was the literal secession of a group of artists and writers who formed their own country in the middle of London.
-I’m working with award winning screenwriter Robb Kerr and we have Lol Tulhurst (founder of The Cure) as musical supervisor.
+I’m working with award winning screenwriter Rob Kerr and we have Lol Tulhurst (founder of The Cure) as musical supervisor.

 I perform at the Roast Battle at The Comedy Store (2 and 4) and am always running or starting up a comedy night somewhere.
 Plus, I've done nude comedy a few times.
 Yup.
 Buck naked.
 It's fun.
 It's unusual.

 I'm an entertainer in whatever form that comes.
 As a writer, I love words.
 Even more than people sometimes.
 Words have meaning, whereas people are in search of meaning.
 When it comes to writing, and life for that matter, I believe context is everything and I am a true Wittensteinian in that I know that language dictates thought, rather than the other way around as assumed.
 I'm a man who gets things done and yet, occasionally -- especially in my past when I was young -- I will inadvertently piss someone off.
-Showbiz is a very political business where you have to learn things as you go and, aside from common sense, it's often very difficult to know when you're stepping on someone's toes or offending them.
+Showbiz is a very political business where you have to learn things as you go and, aside from common sense, it's often very difficult to know when you're stepping on someone's toes or shining their shoes.
 Don't get me wrong; I'm not afraid in the least to stand up for my beliefs and my projects.
 It's just that these days, I tend to choose my battles much more carefully.

 Probably the weirdest job I've ever had was "acting" in a mockumentary about "the world's worst comedian and human being"; written and directed by SNL and Triumph the Insult Dog writer Dave Sirus.
 In "Archie Black: The Worst", I played the fictional bad comedian and horrible human being Archie Black.
 All these top comedians like Pete Davidson from SNL are talking what a scumbag Archie is.
 How he steals their comedy material, sleeps with their girlfriends while doing their coke.
 When I asked Dave one time on my radio show how he came to choose me, Dave famously said: "When I thought about it, why look for an actor to play the world's worst comedian when I can easily find the actual world's worst comedian."
 Thanks Dave.
 I love you.